Ringwood, Christchurch and Bournemouth Railway: First opening

 There was one intermediate station at Hurn and a private halt at Avon Lodge.
 The latter was located on the private road to Avon Castle; the site is on Avon Castle Drive near the Junction with Windmill Lane.

 Extension to Bournemouth

 Connecting Christchurch to the main line network was only a first step, and income from the line was very poor.
-Undaunted by the poor response to calls on shares, the Company took powers by Act of 13 July 1863 to raise an additional £30,000 and extend the line 3+1/2 mile to the east side of Holdenhurst Road in Bournemouth; the present-day Bournemouth station is on the west of that road.
+Undaunted by the poor response to calls on shares, the company took powers by the Ringwood, Christchurch and Bournemouth Railway Act 1863 (26 & 27 Vict. c. cxxxiv) of 13 July 1863 to raise an additional £30,000 and extend the line 3+1/2 mile to the east side of Holdenhurst Road in Bournemouth; the present-day Bournemouth station is on the west of that road.
 The location was criticised by a local newspaper as being too far from the town centre.